f5devcentral/f5xc-backup-restore-utils/README.md

 Before using these tools, you need to have the following:

 - **Python 3.x**: This is the programming language in which the script is written.
 You need to have it installed on your system to run the script.
-- **F5 Distributed Cloud Tenant URL**: This is the web address of your specific network management area.
+- **F5 Distributed Cloud Tenant URL**: This is the web address of your specific F5 Distributed Cloud tenant.
-- **F5 Distributed Cloud API Token**: This is a special code that allows the script to access and modify your network settings.
+- **F5 Distributed Cloud API Token**: This is a credential that allows the script to modify settings inside your F5 Distributed Cloud tenant.
 You can obtain an API Token by following the instructions provided in the F5 documentation [here](https://docs.cloud.f5.com/docs/how-to/user-mgmt/credentials).
-- **F5 Distributed Cloud Namespace**: Before running the restore function, make sure the namespace (a specific area within your tenant where settings are applied) exists.
+- **F5 Distributed Cloud Namespace**: Before running any restore operations with the script, make sure the namespace (a specific area within your tenant where settings are applied) exists.

 ## Installation